WHAT WE DO

 Research would be stimulated by the Center’s activities, especially in conjunction with the George A, Romero Collection housed within the University’s Library System.
 The fact that the Collection and the Center both are firsts of their kind will attract top faculty and graduate students with connections across many departments and programs.
 Conference and publication opportunities would be plentiful, as well as international collaboration efforts.
 Undergraduate research opportunities would also stem from the need to process the George A. Romero Collection and further acquisitions in horror studies, and assist in digitizing and publishing findings from both.
 The University Library’s firmly stated commitment to growing the Collection beyond Romero promises that the University of Pittsburgh will become the world’s foundational site for horror studies research across multiple disciplines, historical eras, and countries of origin.

 The Center would promote the use of the Collection as a teaching tool in undergraduate and graduate courses that address topics such as the horror film, independent film, screenwriting, film analysis, film history, film production, and horror across the arts and sciences.
 Independent research could then be presented at events sponsored by the Foundation and Center and revised for publication.
-The Center would also provide a hub for the long-standing interest among undergraduate students of producing low-budget horror films by offering workshops with visiting filmmakers and developing Pitt’s connections with horror-associated production companies for possible internship and post-graduation employment opportunities.
+The Center would also provide a hub for the long-standing interest among undergraduate students of producing low-budget horror films by offering workshops with visiting filmmakers and developing the University of Pittsburgh's connections with horror-associated production companies for possible internship and post-graduation employment opportunities.
 Given the strong student interest in horror studies, the Center would also spearhead curricular initiatives such as a major or minor in horror studies.